top of page

 “The heavens declare the glory of God; the skies proclaim the work of His hands.”
 Psalm 19:1

 God designed children to learn through touch, movement, and discovery, not endless scrolling.
 When a child watches ants march, digs in the dirt, or laughs at a frog in the grass, they are learning in God’s classroom.
+Faith invites us to slow down, to look up, step outside, and see what God has already made.

 🌳 Outdoor Discovery Ideas for Families

-Simple ways to replace screen time with curiosity, joy, and togetherness:
+Here are some simple ways to replace screen time with curiosity, joy, and togetherness:

-Frog Finder Adventures: Visit a park or pond.
+Visit a park or pond.
 Let your child sketch, journal, or take photos of what they discover.

-Creation Walks: Choose a “Creation Word” like light, color, or sound and count how many ways you see it in nature.
+Choose a “Creation Word” like light, color, or sound and count how many ways you see it in nature.

-Garden Gratitude: Plant seeds or herbs together.
+Plant seeds or herbs together.
 Talk about how growth takes time and care, just like faith.

-Sky Time: Lie on a blanket, watch clouds, and share what shapes or stories you see.
+Lie on a blanket, watch clouds, and share what shapes or stories you see.

-Neighborhood Blessing Walks: Pray for each home you pass.
+Pray for each home you pass.
 Build compassion and awareness together.

 🏡 Indoor Connection & Faith-Building Activities

-Family Devotional Drawing, read a verse and let everyone draw what it means.
+Read a verse and let everyone draw what it means.

-Build & Tell: Recreate a Bible story using LEGO or Play-Doh.
+Recreate a Bible story using LEGO or Play-Doh.

-Gratitude Jar – Write one blessing per day.
+Write one blessing per day.
 Read them weekly.

-Faith & Feelings Chats – Ask, “When did you feel brave today?” or “Where did you see God?”
+Ask, “When did you feel brave today?” or “Where did you see God?”

-Grandparent Story Night – Invite elders to share stories of faith, resilience, and family.
+Invite elders to share stories of faith, resilience, and family.

 ❤️ Simple Daily Habits to Help Kids Thrive

-• 1 to 2 Hour Outdoors every day (walks, play, or garden time).
+• 1 to 2 Hours Outdoors every day (walks, play, or garden time).

-For young children, aim for about one hour a day of quality, shared screen time.
+• Keep Screen Time in Balance: For young children, aim for about one hour a day of quality, shared screen time.
 For older kids and preteens, keep it around two hours a day of recreational use.
+What matters most isn’t the exact number; it’s balance.
+Make sure screens don’t replace time spent outdoors, moments of discovery, or faith-filled family connection.
+Based on current guidance from the American Academy of Pediatrics (AAP) and child development research.

 Where screens end, wonder begins!

-• Device Free Meals & Bedtimes, make them sacred connection moments.
+• Device-Free Meals & Bedtimes: Make them sacred connection moments.

-• Pray & Reflect Together, thank God for one discovery each day.
+• Pray & Reflect Together: Thank God for one discovery each day.

-“When we make space for wonder, we’re not just raising smarter kids, we’re raising soaring hearts rooted in faith, curiosity, and love.”
+“When we make space for wonder, we’re not just raising smarter kids; we’re raising soaring hearts rooted in faith, curiosity, and love.”

-Our mission isn’t to shame technology, it’s to restore balance and intentionality.
+Our mission isn’t to shame technology; it’s to restore balance and intentionality.
 Every time a child chooses discovery over distraction, their heart and mind grow stronger.

 “Let the little children come to Me… for the kingdom of heaven belongs to such as these.” ~ Matthew 19:14

-Let’s help our kids and grandkids — see the world through wonder again.
-One frog, one flower, one family walk at a time.
+Let’s help our kids and grandkids see the world through wonder again—one frog, one flower, one family walk at a time.

 ✨ Bonus for Made to Soar Families

-Now Available: Mini Parenting Course, “Discovering Identity & Purpose
+Now Available: Mini Parenting Course, “*Discovering Identity & Purpose”*

-A short, interactive, faith-based course designed to help parents, grandparents, and caregivers nurture identity, confidence, and purpose in their children — inspired by The Chicken and the Eagle.
-(Order your copy here)
+A short, interactive, faith-based course designed to help parents, grandparents, and caregivers nurture identity, confidence, and purpose in their children— inspired by The Chicken and the Eagle.
+(Order your copy here)*

-Special Beta Launch Invitation: As part of our Made to Soar community, you’re invited to join the Beta Test and receive the Discounted enrollment for only $3.99! (limited time only)
+Special Beta Launch Invitation: As part of our Made to Soar community, you’re invited to join the Beta Test and receive the Discounted enrollment for only $3.99! (limited time only).
+This beta version includes:

 • Faith-based insights with Scripture reflections